Complete Guide to Salary Management in Business: 2026 Edition

 - Prohibition of salary confidentiality imposed contractually on the employee.

-Faced with these new requirements, companies must:
+Facing these new requirements, companies must:

 - Audit salary gaps between comparable categories;

-- Train managers on salary communication;
+- Train managers in salary communication;

 ---

-Payroll software in 2026: selection criteria
+Payroll Software in 2026: Selection Criteria

 The payroll software market is dominated by a few major players (Sage, Cegid, Silae, PayFit, ADP) but also by many specialized solutions.
 Selection criteria in 2026 include: